peterlefanulumsdaine/cartmell-thesis/signup.md

-cartmell-thesis signup sheet
+Status overview, contribution sign-up, and to-do list
 ====

-Sign up in this document to contribute to the project.
+# Status overview

-Specifically: some expected statuses are
+The list below gives a section-by-section overview of the draft status.
+Some expected statuses are
 - *none*
 - *OCR* (first draft automatically populated from OCR, not yet human-edited)
 - *BOOKED [name]* (*name* is intending to work on section)